Cryptodog/cryptodog/README.md

 * Remove Facebook support.

-    People have complained that FB integration doesn't work anymore, and it's too much difficulty to main with little payoff.
+    People have complained that FB integration doesn't work anymore, and it's too much difficulty to maintain with little payoff.

 * Add support for capital letters in nicknames.